At 30, John Soforic was broke. But he had a vision: he wanted to earn $220,000 per year in passive income.

 “I signed the contract that very day and bought the house for $75,000.
 It needed another $75,000 of work to make it exactly how we wanted it, but then it appraised for $225,000.

 “I used one of my business credit lines to cover the costs.
 By the time we finished the renovation, a few other flips had sold which allowed me to pay back the line of credit.
-We still live in this house today without a mortgage.”
+We still live in this house today without a mortgage payment.”

 Mistakes & Lessons Along the Way

-When I interview successful real estate investors, I always want to ask what hasn’t gone according to plan.
+When I interview successful real estate investors, I always ask what hasn’t gone according to plan.
 What went wrong, what lessons they ended up learning the hard way.

 You’d be surprised how many of those hard lessons revolve around contractors.